dbfin/getsimple-multipage/README.md

   is passed to the function, with the result replacing the content between the shortcodes including them both.

+- Queued Javascript scripts.

+  The queue_javascript function from the file functions.php can be used to add named javascript or other scripts (either inline or external) to the footer.
+This way, custom functions and shortcodes can add the same javascript code without it being duplicated.

 ### About GetSimple ###

 GetSimple CMS is a flatfile CMS that works fast and efficient.